Fayetteville, North Carolina

-When it comes to Cape Fear Farm Credit's role the Gillis' growth, William said they "helped us identify an opportunity and take advantage of it."
+Cape Fear Farm Credit was there to support the Gillis family through the great transition.
+William said, "Farm Credit helped us identify an opportunity and take advantage of it."

-"You never know when you're gonna have a really bad year," added John Jr. "That's when it's really important to have a good partnership.
+"You never know when you're gonna have a really bad year," said John Jr. "That's when it's really important to have a good partnership.
 Cape Fear Farm Credit has helped us overcome some of those challenges."